Weakness Base Elements

 The logic level used to set a system to a secure state relies on a fuse being unblown.
 An attacker can set the system to an insecure state merely by blowing the fuse.

-The software utilizes a shared resource in a concurrent manner, but it does not correctly synchronize access to the resource.
+The product utilizes a shared resource in a concurrent manner, but it does not correctly synchronize access to the resource.

-The software uses a Pseudo-Random Number Generator (PRNG) that does not correctly manage seeds.
+The product uses a Pseudo-Random Number Generator (PRNG) but does not correctly manage seeds.

 The code uses boxed primitives, which may introduce inefficiencies into performance-critical operations.

-The application does not conform to the API requirements for a function call that requires extra privileges.
-This could allow attackers to gain privileges by causing t...
+The product does not conform to the API requirements for a function call that requires extra privileges.
+This could allow attackers to gain privileges by causing the f...

-The software creates a communication channel to initiate an outgoing request to an actor, but it does not correctly specify the intended destination for that actor.
+The product creates a communication channel to initiate an outgoing request to an actor, but it does not correctly specify the intended destination for that actor.

-The software initializes data using hard-coded values that act as network resource identifiers.
+The product initializes data using hard-coded values that act as network resource identifiers.

-The application inserts sensitive information into debugging code, which could expose this information if the debugging code is not disabled in production.
+The product inserts sensitive information into debugging code, which could expose this information if the debugging code is not disabled in production.

 The product places sensitive information into files or directories that are accessible to actors who are allowed to have access to the files, but not to the sensitive ...